openstack-archive/murano-specs/specs/newton/approved/application-development-framework.rst

 derived classes.

-The standard workflows (such as Installation and Configuration) will be defined by two subclasses of ``BaseSoftwareComponent`` - ``Installable`` and ``Configurable``.
+The standard workflows (such as Installation and Configuration) will be defined by the ``Installable`` and ``Configurable`` classes.
 The main implementation - ``SoftwareComponent`` will inherit both these classes and will define its deployment workflow as a sequence of Installation and Configuration flows.
 Other future implementations may add new workflow interfaces and mix them in to change the deployment workflow or add new actions.

 Installation workflow consists of the following methods: